Do you dread putting on your favorite shoes or boots due to pain in your big toe joint? So did Matt! But not any more!

 How Do You Treat Bunions?

 Though your symptoms may stay the same, it is vital to understand that bunions are progressive and will worsen over time!
+Also the longer you wait to treat them the more difficult or extensive the repair needs to be.

 The good news is that there are long term solutions to treating bunions: